I’m never giving up Italian food. Ever.

 Place your noodles directly into the pot if they’re store-bought and you just finished cooking them or, if Livia you can drop them in immediately.
 Leave the stove on medium / medium low with the lid cocked a bit to let some steam out.
 Stir periodically.
 You’re not trying to cook anything or let the sauce reduce – you just want to bring the sauce to temp.

 When the meatballs are done, pull them out and let them cool just long enough to get them out of the tins.
 They should pop out just fine.
 I suggest using a slotted spoon – if you have one.
 Taste!!!!
-You’ll know then, if you want more tang: add more sour cream, if you want more salt: add more.
-You can moving forward – kind of play with these a bit.
+You’ll know then, if in the future you’ll want more tang: add more cream cheese, if you want more salt: add more.
+You can then, kind of play with these a bit.

 Place them in the pot with your noodles and sauce and stir just enough to make sure the sauce is covering everything as much as it can.

-When plating, I threw some parsley over everything and you can always add more parmesan and a drizzle of finishing oil (olive oil) if you’d like.
+When plating, I threw some parsley over everything and you can always add some parmesan and a drizzle of finishing oil (olive oil) if you’d like.